zhoumingyi/CustomDLCoder/README.md

 python main.py --model_name=squeezenet
 ```

 The generated code can be found in *./tensorflow-2.9.1/tensorflow/lite/examples/coder*.
-The compiled shared library is in *./coder_x86_build/libcoder.so*
+The compiled shared library is in *./coder_x86_build/libcoder.so.
+We use the shared library as the output becasue it is easy to be tested by Python Code.*

 (2) For teting our method on GPT-2, you need to first download the model through OneDrive (https://monashuni-my.sharepoint.com/:u:/g/personal/mingyi_zhou_monash_edu/EUq_riT5FVZClZZUUDlYDnkB5tT_j6YPtCmkUAPCvrMaFg?e=N8UkbV).
 The source model is collected from Hugginface (https://huggingface.co/distilgpt2).